Types of COVID-19 Tests

 Testing for current infection

 Viral tests, sometimes called diagnostic tests, can detect if you have SARS-CoV-2, the virus that causes COVID-19.
 There are two types of diagnostic tests: molecular and antigen.

 A positive COVID-19 test (molecular or antigen test) means the person who took the test has COVID-19 and can spread it to others.
 If you get a positive test result, you should stay home and away from others.
 This advice does not change if you get a second test that is negative.
 See If You Are Sick: COVID-19.

 Your close contacts will also be asked to stay home and away from others (quarantine).
 This advice does not change if they get tested and the result is negative.
-See Close Contacts and Tracing: COVID-19.
+See Close Contacts and Quarantine: COVID-19.

 It generally is not recommended that people get tested again after getting a positive result.
 However, those who work in health care and long-term care may need to retest to confirm a negative result.
 See Health Advisory: Antigen-based Tests for Detection of SARS-CoV-2 (PDF).